pablodecm/phd_thesis/src/102_chapter_2.md

 hadrons produced in the collision that are able to transverse the dense calorimeter and magnet section and still produce a response in the muon detectors, that are referred to as *punch-through* hadrons.
-In addition, muons are a common product of the decay of hadrons and it thus is important to differentiate between muons likely produce in the primary interaction, or *prompt muons*, and those produced in a secondary decay of another particle.
+In addition, muons are a common product of the decay of hadrons and it is thus important to differentiate between muons produced in the primary interaction, or *prompt muons*, and those produced in a secondary decay of another particle.
 The amount of energy deposited around the muon trajectory, called *muon isolation*, as well